RIVM-bioinformatics/ViroConstrictor/docs/installation.md

 **ViroConstrictor is now installed!**
 You can start ViroConstrictor from anywhere on your system as long as the ViroConstrictor conda-environment is active.
 You can also use the ViroConstrictor pipeline in a different conda-environment as long as the software dependencies match.

-You can verify if ViroConstrictor was properly installed by typing `viroconstrictor -v`, which should return the installed version.
-Or by typing `viroconstrictor -h` which should return the help document.